U.S. Stocks Jump on Senate Tax Bill

 Continue Reading Below

-Investors dumped assets that many consider havens, like U.S. Treasurys and gold, while lifting the dollar.
+Investors dumped assets that many consider havens, such as U.S. Treasurys and gold, while lifting the dollar.

 The Senate passed revisions to the U.S. tax code Saturday after Republicans overcame internal divisions, moving one step closer to pushing through $1.4 trillion in tax cuts.
 The House and Senate still need to reconcile competing versions of the tax plan, something GOP leaders hope to do by Christmas.